Manfredwcw/Semi-supervised-learning/README.md

                  09：0.02255841
   13：0.0169574
                  08：0.01548301
 select features every other one to ensure that every feature space sufficient to train a classifier.
 so:
 feature_space_1:01,02,04,07,10,11,13
-("Work-Class","fnlwgt","Education-Num","Relationship",
-"Capital-gain","Capital-loss","Native-Country")
+("Work-Class","fnlwgt","Education-Num","Relationship","Capital-gain","Capital-loss","Native-Country")
 feature_space_2:00,03,05,06,08,09,12
-("Age","Education","Marital-Status","Occupation",
-"Race","Sex","Hours-per-week")
+("Age","Education","Marital-Status","Occupation","Race","Sex","Hours-per-week")

 2.classifiers:
 in this task two bayes classifiers are used to train datas.

 3.runtime:
-it takes about 3 min after to get the result after running the program. about the accuracy and f1scores of every iteration for each classifier.
+it takes about 3 min after to get the result after running the program. plot the accuracy and f1scores of every iteration for each classifier.